My old accounting software is holding my company back

 Most people only look at the licensing cost for a new application to evaluate ROI.
 Licensing is just a portion of the cost.
 Implementation, conversion and training costs must be included.
 But most importantly, the everyday cost of using the system is almost never evaluated.
 If the system is too complicated, your staff will be fighting it every day.
 I know a company that bought an expensive enterprise system because they were growing to 15 locations, and a year later after losing several employees, they went back to their original system and spreadsheets.

 No one system will meet every company’s needs out of the box, so most products have some way of customizing the system.
 This usually means bringing in developers, customizing code at a high cost.
 Now your company is stuck on one version and can’t upgrade.
-New systems allow their products to be “personalized” by the end user.
+New cloud based accounting software systems allow their products to be “personalized” by the end user.
 Add fields, add or change a business process.
 No developer needed and you can upgrade your system without losing the changes.

 Many of the systems on the market were written on a proprietary platform.
 They often provided bridges for programmers to automatically import data from a separate application.
 An open platform allows companies to build applications on the same database, same user interface, and same security.
 An open platform allows you to expand with new applications as your company grows without having to re-implement each time.
 Training is minimal because the user interface, actions and tools are the same across the platform.